infobar-image

 Caffeine is another issue.
 Caffeine, as we all know, may keep us alert.
 Few people realize that even when you can have a cup of coffee after dinner and fall asleep, the depth of the sleep you have when caffeine is present in your brain isn't as deep as when you don't have that cup of coffee after dinner.

-As a result, you wake up the next morning feeling tired and unrefreshed, and you have no recollection of waking up or having difficulty going asleep.
+As a result, you wake up the next morning feeling tired and exhausted, and you have no recollection of waking up or having difficulty falling asleep.
 But now you're reaching for three cups of coffee in the morning, and you're stuck in this vicious cycle of dependency on caffeine.

 5. Avoid staying awake in bed